-The key factors which drive the Company's risk profile are set out in the Company's AIF for the year ended December 31, 2022, which is available under the Company's profile on SEDAR at www.sedar.com.
+The key factors which drive the Company's risk profile are set out in the Company's AIF for the year ended December 31, 2023, which is available under the Company's profile on SEDAR+ at www.sedarplus.ca.

 The AIF does not form part of, nor is it incorporated by reference into this Circular.